The Golden Years and Ellipse

 Unfortunately many organizations involved with rugby league in Brisbane have faded from the scene, many because of financial problems – my experience has been that members of our Association have always understood the need for good financial management to avoid such a fate.
 This was particularly obvious to me in the first few years I was Treasurer when we were able to use the sponsorship money to build up reserves for the more difficult years since.
 Virtually without exception our “financial” relationship with all the Leagues we cover has been excellent (although there certainly have been some tough negotiations at times), but there seems to have been, from all sides, “give and take” at appropriate times and a willingness to ensure that referees were, and are, adequately rewarded for their efforts given the financial conditions of the day.

-The Association is starting to experience a change in the nature of its income, with JF O’Grady Park starting to pay its way through hire to outside bodies, and the introduction of a larger number of smaller sponsors.
+The Association is starting to experience a change its income, with JF O’Grady Park starting to pay its way through hire to outside bodies, and the introduction of a larger number of smaller sponsors.
 Having one’s own home is a large financial responsibility – but the example of the past years shows that this is a responsibility the Association’s members understand, and are more than capable of bearing.

 - Les Sainsbury, 2001.
 The Examination and Training Committee in 75th Anniversary 1926-2001 History Book Brisbane Rugby League Referees’ Association.
 Unpublished